SchoenkeM/MBES_TrawlingDetection_Toolkit/README.md

 # How to use the demo version

-1) For demonstration purposes, there are some datasets in the resource folder.
-Each Dataset must first be unpacked and stay inside in the resource folder.
+1) For demonstration purposes, a demo file is provided in the resource folder.
+The demo file in the resource folder is relatively linked to the config file.

 2) The structure of the demo version should look like this after downloading the repository.